ForestAdmin/agent-nodejs/docs/frontend-customization/smart-views/README.md

 ![](../../assets/smart-view-calendar-code.png)

-The code of a Smart View is an [Glimmer Component](https://api.emberjs.com/ember/3.28/modules/@glimmer%2Fcomponent) and simply consists of a Template and Javascript code.
+The code of a Smart View is an [Glimmer Component](https://api.emberjs.com/ember/3.28/modules/@glimmer%2Fcomponent) and simply consists of a Template and Javascript code. <!-- markdown-link-check-disable-line -->

 {% hint style="info" %}
 You don’t need to know the **Ember.js** framework to create a Smart View.
 We will guide you here on all the basic requirements.

-For more advanced usage, you can still refer to the [Glimmer Component](https://api.emberjs.com/ember/3.28/modules/@glimmer%2Fcomponent) and the [Handlebars Template](https://guides.emberjs.com/v3.28.0/components/) documentations.
+For more advanced usage, you can still refer to the [Glimmer Component](https://api.emberjs.com/ember/3.28/modules/@glimmer%2Fcomponent) and the [Handlebars Template](https://guides.emberjs.com/v3.28.0/components/) documentations. <!-- markdown-link-check-disable-line -->
 {% endhint %}

 ### Getting your records